NVI0001/Reproducibility_Project/RmarkdownPractice.md

-This is an example of R code
+# Example of R code in Rmarkdown

 ``` r
 # this is R code